Mondelez in talks with multiple parties to sell Carte Noire

-July 2 (Reuters) - Mondelez International Inc said it was in talks with multiple parties for the sale of French coffee brand Carte Noire to address European antitrust concerns as it closed a deal with D.E Master Blenders to create the world’s biggest standalone coffee company.
+(Reuters) - Mondelez International Inc (MDLZ.O) said it was in talks with multiple parties for the sale of French coffee brand Carte Noire to address European antitrust concerns as it closed a deal with D.E Master Blenders DEMBF.PK to create the world’s biggest standalone coffee company.

 The European Commission approved the Jacobs Douwe Egberts joint venture in May on a condition that Mondelez must sell its Carte Noire business and DEMB sell its Merrild business across the European Economic Area.